fisher-alice/johnny-five-wiki/Led.md

     <tr>
       <td>type</td>
       <td>
-        OUTPUT or PWM.
+       "output" or "pwm".
 For most cases, this can be omitted; the type will be inferred based on the pin address number.
       </td>
       <td>no</td>
     </tr>